 For this reason Zimbabwe, is considered to be one of the best safari destinations in Africa.
 On a safari in Zimbabwe guests will get to see a great number of these animals.
 It is also possible to see all of the Big Five although rhino are extremely rare these days and can only be found in certain game parks.

-Loss of habitat and rampant poaching are the biggest threat to Zimbabwe's animals.
+Loss of habitat and rampant poaching are the biggest threats to Zimbabwe's animals.
 Corruption and complete mismanagement by the Zimbabwe Parks and Wildlife Authority, which was once a leading light in animal conservation, has been a contributing factor to this destruction.

 Fortunately independent organisations have stepped in, to setup and maintain conservation programs and anti-poaching units.
 These gallant organisation have, against the odds saved Zimbabwe's wildlife to a certain extent.
 The battle is ongoing, relentless and far from won, but we applaud them for all that they have done and are doing to save Zimbabwe's animals.